RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-employees.html.md

 Persons who cannot wear a face covering for medical reasons are exempt from this obligation if they are in possession of an appropriate medical certificate which they must carry with them at all times.

+On the basis of the [SARS-CoV-2-Occupational Health and Safety Ordinance guidelines](http://http://) passed by the German Ministry of Labour on 21 January 2021, which will be in force until 14 March for the time being, simple face coverings are not sufficient in case of the exceptions specified there (requirements regarding room occupation cannot be maintained; minimum distance of 1.5m cannot be maintained; jobs with health hazards caused by increased exchange of aerosols).
+Instead, it is mandatory to wear medical face masks or FFP2 masks in these cases.
+These masks can be obtained quickly and unbureaucratically via HHU’s Lyreco web shop and can be paid out of the institutes’ and institutions’ budget without any prior review.
+However, employees are, of course, at liberty to wear medical or FFP2 masks paid out of the University’s budget even when where there are no compelling reasons as the ones stated in the relevant occupational health and safety ordinance.
+Owing to the specific requirements of their work in connection with patient care, UKD and Faculty of Medicine regulations apply for Faculty of Medicine and UKD employees.

   1. Employees with an active SARS-CoV-2 infection must not enter Heinrich Heine University (buildings or grounds) until they can prove that they are no longer infected and/or no longer infectious.
   2. Check the following link on the corona website for information about what to do in case of suspected infections and personal contact with infected persons: [www.corona.hhu.de/zu-covid-19-verdachts-und-kontaktfaellen](https://www.corona.hhu.de/zu-covid-19-verdachts-und-kontaktfaellen).